 You don’t need to start with a million-dollar property.
 A well-located, lower-cost property can serve as the stepping stone to build equity and gain experience.
 Many of our clients at 10 Properties in 10 Years start with townhouses, apartments, or even off-the-plan homes in growth corridors.

 The goal isn’t to buy big—it’s to buy smart.
-Understanding suburb trends, rental demand, and property types that appreciate well over time is where expert support makes all the difference.
+Understanding suburb trends, rental demand, and property types that perform well over time is where expert support makes all the difference.

 Final Thoughts: You Can Start Now